readthedocs/readthedocs.org/docs/user/subprojects.rst

 Subprojects: host multiple projects on a single domain
 ======================================================

-Projects can be configured in a nested manner, by configuring a project as a *subproject* of another project.
+Projects can be configured to make other so-called subprojects available from the same website.
 This allows for documentation projects to share a search index and a namespace or custom domain, but still be maintained independently.

 This is useful for: